Dwipasca/Dwipasca/README.md

-## Howdy folks! 👋
+## Howdy👋

-I'm Dwi Pasca Nursanti, but you can call me Dwi.
+My name is Dwi Pasca Nursanti, but you can call me Dwi.
 <br/>
 I'm a passionate Software Developer from Indonesia, specializing in Frontend development with over 2 years of hands-on experience.
 <br/>